jackregan10/2024-general-election-forcast-model/README.md

 FiveThirtyEight.
 (2024).
 Presidential General Election Polls.
 FiveThirtyEight. https://projects.fivethirtyeight.com/polls/

-This model is part of a larger election forcasting assignment turned in for POLSCI 239, Fall 2024.
+This model is part of a larger election forecasting assignment turned in for POLSCI 239, Fall 2024.

 Dataset Definitions: